tutrananh/EzyRoulette/README.md

 # EzyRoulette

-Check out "Document.docx" for more infomations.
+Check out "Document.pdf" for more infomations.

 # How to run?